artanzand/artanzand.github.io/_posts/2022-02-10-neural-style-transfer.md

 ### Style Weights

 We will get a better output image if we combine the style cost of multiple layers.
-To do this we will need to first identify which layers we are interested in, and then assign weights to them.
+To do so we will need to first identify which layers we are interested in, and then assign weights to them.
 To pick the appropriate layers we will first need to look at the VGG19 architecture by calling `model.layers`.

 <center><img src = "https://github.com/artanzand/artanzand.github.io/blob/master/_posts/img/VGG19_layers.JPG?raw=True"></center>
 <br>

 block5_conv4 in the above architecture will represent our generated image.
 Through my experimentations, I realized that layers in the middle are the best to be used for NST.
 The logic behind this is that these layers capture both the high- and low-level features which are instrumental in having a proper stylized image.
-Since working with layer weights are not user-friendly, I have written a function that will select the 5 layers or choice with proper weights that I found giving the best results.
+Since working with layer weights are not user-friendly, I have written a function that will select the 5 layers of choice with proper weights which I found giving the best results.
 Here is a snippet of the code with selected layers.

 ```python
 def get_style_layers(similarity):